 - an Advocacy Fellows Scholarship toward tuition during the academic year, renewable for 2.5 years assuming continued participation in the Advocacy Fellows Program.

 Integrated across Elon Law’s 2.5 year curriculum, the Advocacy Fellows program equips future attorneys with the knowledge and skills necessary to become lawyers who will be able to analyze their client’s legal issues and advocate effectively on their behalf through written and oral arguments to trial and appellate courts.

 To be considered for the Fellows program, the application for admission to Elon Law and an Advocacy Fellows application must be submitted.

-The deadline for submission of this application is Monday, March 19, 2018.
-Finalists for the Advocacy Fellows program will be invited to the law school to interview in early to mid-April.
+The deadline for submission of this application is Friday, June 7, 2019.
+Finalists for the Advocacy Fellows program will be invited to the law school to interview in mid to late June.